 An interesting development in connection with the Brookings model project was that it functioned as a team effort in which each person on the team had responsibility for a certain piece of the model.
 Although we did not put together the definitive model we wanted, I think we learned a tremendous amount about model building from that venture.
 In particular, we developed best practice methods for parts of the economy.
 The work on the investment function was Dale Jorgenson's and Bob Eisner's contribution, best practice for dealing with housing was Sherman Maisel's contribution on the relation between starts and completions [...]
-We learned from the Brookings experience how to operate models, how to maintain them, and how to test them (Klein, 1987, p.
-431-432).
-Another important feature in Klein's model system is his preference for large and complex systems, opposed to systems that would be simple and parsimonous.
-Friedman's system would seek for simplicity because it would be considered as "a methodological virtue [consisting on the idea that] the most significant theories explain 'much by little'" (Caldwell in Caldwell, 1984, p.
-228).
-"Instead of the rule of parsimony, [Klein] prefer[s] the following rule: the largest possible system that can be managed and that can explain the main economic magnitudes as well as the parsimonious system is the better system to develop and use" (Klein, 1992, pp. xl- xli).
+We learned from the Brookings experience how to operate models, how to maintain them, and how to test them (Klein 1987, 431-432).